-Weekly disability and accidental death and dismemberment benefits are excluded.
+Dental, vision, weekly disability, life and accidental death and dismemberment benefits are excluded.

 Medicare eligible Retirees and Medicare eligible Dependent spouses electing prescription drug coverage may select either of the following options for prescription drug coverage:

 - The Plan's self-funded Prescription Drug Program provided through Sav-RX.
 Retirees electing this option will have primary coverage provided by the Plan; or - The AARP Medicare RX Preferred Medicare Part D program insured by UnitedHealthcare with supplemental self-funded coverage through Sav-RX.
 Retirees and their Dependents electing this option will have primary prescription drug coverage provided by UnitedHealthcare.